br3ndonland/udacity-google/md.md

 * Backup to Dropbox and Google Drive
 * "Built to last"

-Cons
+*Cons*

 * Extensions only work on desktop and web.
 * Can't attach files from mobile devices.
-* [Evernote import](https://standardnotes.org/evernote): formatting, images, and attachments will not be copied over.
+* [Evernote import](https://standardnotes.org/evernote): Formatting, images, and attachments will not be copied over.
 Have to break up .enex into 250 MB segments.
 * Not great with multimedia.
 Tried to drag and drop a movie, and it just displayed the movie instead of my notes.